 Josephus Antiquities of the Jews and Wars of the Jews

-These are sections of Josephus which describe people or events from the Bible
+These are sections of the writings of Josephus which describe people or events from the Bible

 Table of the Nations